SciMed/style-guide/README.md

     For a more complete example refer to the [RailsCast on the subject](http://railscasts.com/episodes/326-activeattr).
 * Using non-database-backed models is encouraged.
+* Name the models with meaningful, succinct names without abbreviations.

 ### ActiveRecord